ska-telescope/ska-pst-lmc/docs/src/api/tango.rst

 .. _api_tango:

-PST.LMC Tango API
+PST.LMC TANGO API
 =================

-This page describes the properties, commands, and attributes exposed by the Tango interface of each PST.BEAM.
+This page describes the properties, commands, and attributes exposed by the TANGO interface of each PST.BEAM.

 Properties
 ----------

-The following properties are common to all PST Tango devices.
+The following properties are common to all PST TANGO devices.

 ========================== ======= ======= ===========
 Property                   Type    Default Description
 ========================== ======= ======= ===========
-facility                   String  Low     Low or Mid (where PST is deployed)
+facility                   String  Low     Low or Mid (where PST is deployed) subsystem_id               String  pst-low pst-low or pst-mid (where PST is deployed)
 ========================== ======= ======= ===========

-The following properties are common to SMRB, RECV, and DSP Tango devices.
+The following properties are common to SMRB, RECV, DSP, and STAT TANGO devices.

 ========================== ======= ======= ===========
 Property                   Type    Default Description